The Algorithm Deciding Whether Your Mother Gets Treatment

 What WISeR Actually Does

-Here's how it works: Your parent's doctor orders a test or a treatment, maybe durable medical equipment.
+Here's how it works.
+Your parent's doctor orders a test or a treatment, maybe durable medical equipment.
 Under the old system, Medicare processed the claim after the service was provided.
 If there was a problem, it got flagged retroactively.

 Under WISeR, certain services now require prior authorization before the care can happen.
 A private contractor reviews the request using artificial intelligence and clinical criteria.
-The contractor has 72 hours to respond (48 for expedited requests).
+The contractor has 72 hours to respond, 48 for expedited requests.
 If the request is denied, the care doesn't happen until someone overturns that denial.

-How bad can it get?
+His concern: the vendors running the AI reviews operate under contracts that create pressure to reduce spending.
+And reducing spending means reducing approvals.
 A Senate Permanent Subcommittee on Investigations report found that Humana's post-acute care denial rates, driven in part by AI tools, were over 16 times higher than its overall denial rates.
-UnitedHealthcare and CVS showed rates roughly three times higher.
+UnitedHealthcare and CVS showed rates roughly three times higher.2

 17 Services That Now Need Prior Approval